Colby-Threlkeld/LeetCode-DSA-Coding-Practice-Repository/README.md

 # 🧠 LeetCode | DSA | Coding | Practice Repository

 Welcome to my coding practice repo!
-I'm **Colby Threlkeld**, a Computer Science student at Georgia State University, and this repository is where I track my progress solving algorithmic problems using Python, JavaScript, SQL, and Pandas.
+I'm **Colby Threlkeld**, a Computer Science student at Georgia State University, on schedule to graduate in May 2027.
+This repository is where I store my coding practice problems using Python, JavaScript, SQL, and Pandas.
 This repo helps me sharpen my problem-solving skills in preparation for technical interviews and real-world challenges.

 ---